Scientific Validity Of the MPJ About the Leadership Matrix

 showed strong construct and content validity, and the factors being measured were independent

-This time we have a sizable sample, with over one thousand subjects.
+This time we had a larger sample, with over one thousand subjects.

 Our thanks to all who provided data.